industrial-edge/Developer-Guide-Hands-on-App/README.md

 ## Prerequisites

 Prerequisites are in the App Developer Guide which is available on [industrial-edge.io](https://industrial-edge.io/developer/index.html).
 It contains description of the requirements as well as the step-by-step description how to work with this Developer Guide repository.

+## Installation

+If you would like to run the solution of this app you need to rename all files called "Dockerfile.example" to Dockerfile.
+These Dockerfiles are just an example how you could implement it.

 ## Description